folajimiabolade/web-build-hq/README.md

 pictures and comments to.

 ## About
-WebBuildHQ is application where you can add comments and pictures to, it was built with Python, the server that communicates with the users
+WebBuildHQ is an application where you can add comments and pictures to, it was built with Python, the server that communicates with the users